CoralCoralCoralCoral/documentation/sprints/sprint_3/user_stories.md

 #### Acceptance criteria

-Does the game display information that is revealed to the user?
+The game display information that is revealed to the user.

 ### 12 (v1)